curie-data-factory/helm-charts/README.md

 ## Contacting us

-For issues or concerns, please fill out an issue or email us at charts@oteemo.com
+For issues or concerns, please fill out an issue or email us at data.factory@curie.fr

 ## How It Works